 Emitter options: XPL-HI, XML2, 219B, 219C, 519A, SST-20, SST-40, SFT40, LH351D, Osram W1, Osram Blue, Osram Red / SST20 Deep Red, Osram Green, Osram Amber, Ultra Violet, Infra-Red.
 Accessories: pocket clip, tailcap magnet, beaded optics, smooth optics, elliptical optics, optics for XML2/SST40/SFT40, 18350 tubes, diffuser, lighted switches, holster.
 Alternatives: S21A is basically the same thing, just scaled up a little with some different emitter options.
 It supports the Thyrm Switchback DF tactical ring/clip, which is cool.

 M1 is an 18650 pocket thrower/tactical light available with several emitter options (same as S2+).
-I like XPL-HI personally.
 Notably, M1 fits a Thyrm Switchback 2.0 tactical ring.
 This is one of my favorite lights of all time.
+For most people I recommend the SFT40 version with 12 groups.

 C8+ is a compact tailswitch 18650 thrower available in a wide variety of colors with a wide variety of emitters.
 My favorite emitter choices for it are Nichia 519A (for the best light quality), SFT40 (for awesome brightness and throw), and the Osram colorful emitters.